| Title: | Join Tables Together on Inexact Matching |

 distance_col |

-all of the columns together when computing distance.
-This allows it
+the columns together when computing distance.
+This allows it to use metrics

 x |